Sharp reads on sovereign risk and where the market misprices it.

 Where debt mechanics and market pricing finally meet.

-That includes Asia sovereign stress, such as restructurings in Sri Lanka, but also special situation work in Africa across Senegal, WAEMU spillovers, Ethiopia, Zambia, and the design of state-contingent or value-recovery instruments.
+Asia sovereign stress, Sri Lanka restructuring, African special situations across Senegal, WAEMU spillovers, Ethiopia, Zambia, and state-contingent instrument design.

 Sri Lanka before the consensus really got there.